ENNEAGRAM PORTLAND

 Explore and experience how all types of men have unique ways of being that we can all embody to be our own best man, to be more fully hu-man and alive.
 Expand your community of friends who talk type, character development, meaning and modern masculinity.

 Deep learning and change happens over time and in continuous community.
 So, guys...
-Watch a film or two at home, and get together every other week with this group of friends to explore it.
+Watch a film at home, and get together once a month with this group of friends to explore it.
 Have a more connected life outside of your work and your home.
+Just hit enter, and join us.
+Like many others: You'll be that glad you did.

 We can find benefit in being in right measure with our own type's core value and with the values of other healthy men.
-In learning about them all, we might just find our way to being Our Own Best Man...
+In learning them all, we might just find our way to being Our Own Best Man...

 In integrity and good humor, like Type 1 Idealists